NogueraMateo/FastAPI-Integrations/README.md

 ```

 Your secret keys could be any string, but it is better for the security of the API to generate a long and more secure string.
-You can generate it using this command in the terminal
+You can generate it using this command in the terminal:

 ```bash
 openssl rand -hex 32
 ```
 As a result, it'll generate a long string like this **`210b48bdfe0d703e820b93361e3178add9f18af8d0fadfecdd508446a780cc29`**.
-I suggest, to generate a different string for each Secret Key and replace it up there.
+I suggest, generating a different string for each Secret Key and replace it up there.

 ```ini
 # Zoom API Configuration